Seidlitz powders: In popular culture

-Though rarely used today, the term "Seidlitz powder" lives on as a lyric from the popular song "A Fine Romance" by Jerome Kern and Dorothy Fields.
-Written for the 1936 musical film, Swing Time, with Fred Astaire and Ginger Rogers, it was released on a 1956 jazz album by Ella Fitzgerald and Louis Armstrong, Ella and Louis Again, with the lines "We two should be like clams in a dish of chowder / But we just fizz like parts of a Seidlitz powder."
+Though rarely used today, the term "Seidlitz powder" lives on as a lyric from the popular song "A Fine Romance" by Jerome Kern and Dorothy Fields, written for the 1936 musical film Swing Time, with Fred Astaire and Ginger Rogers.
+It was released on a 1956 jazz album by Ella Fitzgerald and Louis Armstrong, Ella and Louis Again, with the lines "We two should be like clams in a dish of chowder / But we just fizz like parts of a Seidlitz powder."

 "Sounds like a seidlitz powder" is in a O. Henry story, "The Foreign Policy of Company 99".

 One of the four clerks of Dodson and Fogg is mixing a "Seidlitz Powder," perhaps to treat a hangover, in chapter 20 of Charles Dickens' Pickwick Papers.

 In Windsor McCay's surrealistic comic strip Dream of the Rarebit Fiend, published June 24, 1905, a man attempts to mix Seidlitz powder to cure his headache, but it foams so exuberantly that it destroys his house.

-Noël Coward would tease the US theatre critic Alexander Woollcott "by recalling that one of [the latter’s] critical colleagues had called him 'the Seidlitz Powder of Times Square'".
+Noël Coward teased the US theatre critic Alexander Woollcott "by recalling that one of [Woollcott's] critical colleagues had called him 'the Seidlitz Powder of Times Square'".

-Thomas E. Brown in his Hackney ARP Warden diaries, September 9th, 1941 says the strong Seidlitz he took ‘put me right’, his headyness caused by him talking too much the previous night at an ARP Wardens meeting or because of the smokey atmosphere in a small room of 53 people.
+Thomas E. Browne in his Hackney ARP Warden diaries, September 9th, 1941 says the strong Seidlitz he took 'put me right' from the headiness caused by talking too much the previous night at an ARP Wardens meeting, or by the smokey atmosphere in a small room with 53 people.